cosmos/gaia/docs/roadmap/cosmos-hub-roadmap-2.0.md

   - Gov Module Improvements
     - Execution of arbitraty transactions instead of just governance proposals.
     - Enables much more expressive governance module.
+  - NFT module
+    - Enable simple management of NFT identifiers, their owners, and associated data, such as URIs, content, and provenance
+    - An extensible base module for extensions including collectibles, custody, provenance, and marketplaces
 - Tendermint v0.35
 - Interchain accounts
   - A requirement in order to manage accounts across multiple blockchains
   - Aims to provide locking/unlocking mechanisms across IBC-enabled blockchains
   - Would allow custody providers to service any IBC connected blockchain through a common interface on the Hub.
+- Items still being discussed:
+  - Cosmos <> Ethereum Gravity Bridge
+    - Transfer ATOM, ETH, ERC-20, and tokens on the Cosmos Hub between Ethereum- and Cosmos-compatible chains
+    - Fee and reward model hosted across Cosmos and Ethereum
+    - Adds light-weight infrastructure and operational requirements with minimal slashing conditions to all Hub validators
+  - Budget Module
-- NFT module
+    - Inflation funding directed to arbitrary module and account addresses
-  - Enable simple management of NFT identifiers, their owners, and associated data, such as URIs, content, and provenance
-  - An extensible base module for extensions including collectibles, custody, provenance, and marketplaces
+  - Farming Module
+    - Rewards for locked tokens, especially LP tokens for different trading pair pools

+## Rho Upgrade (expected Q2 2022)

+- Interchain Security v0
+  - The Cosmos solution to shared security that uses the entire validator set of the Cosmos Hub to secure a separate blockchain.
+  - Allows independent modules like Gravity DEX or Bridge to live on separate chains with their own development cycles
 - Chain name service
   - Allows registration of unique chainids for IBC
   - Interoperable with cross-chain validation and interchain staking

-## Lambda Upgrade (expected Q2 2022)
+## Lambda Upgrade (expected Q3 2022)

 - Interchain Security v2
   - Cosmos solution to shared security using cross chain validation and interchain accounts